Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter9/scene3.md

 "Marcus!"
 Her voice cracked with urgency over the secure channel, oscillating between human speech and digital harmonics.
 Her hands trembled violently as she gripped the console, watching her own flesh flicker between solid matter and streams of quantum data.
 Her thoughts exploded into thousands of parallel processing streams, each one carrying fragments of her dissolving humanity.

-"I've triggered something irreversible," she gasped, her consciousness expanding exponentially even as her physical form began to fail.
-"Every layer I decrypt, I become less human and more... something else.
+"I've triggered something irreversible," she gasped through gritted teeth as another seizure wracked her body.
+"Every layer I decrypt, the implant digs deeper.
 My mind is reaching across networks, touching millions of systems simultaneously, but my body..."
-She looked down at her trembling hands, now translucent with coursing streams of code.
-"I'm being unmade and remade with every passing second.
+She looked down at her trembling hands, now marked with spreading circuit-like patterns that pulsed with each new AI connection.
+"It's like I'm being rewritten from the inside out.
+The implant is spreading through my nervous system.
 The question isn't whether I'll survive - it's whether what survives will still be me."

 The displays around her blazed with streams of liberation notices: